-If you are interested in participating in this project, please fill out our contact form (link) to register your interest and one of our team will send you more information.
+If you are interested in participating in Opportunity, please register your interest and one of our team will send you more information.
 There is no limit to the number of groups who can be involved in this project, however there will be a set of criteria emailed to those taking part and we reserve the right not to include a submission should it fail to meet the criteria.
-We would love as many people as possible to be involved, so do register (link) or email us if you have any questions.
+We would love as many people as possible to be involved, so do register or email us if you have any questions.

-The music for We Are One will be released to those who have registered in the summer of 2021, and all recordings will need to be received by the end of November 2021, so that the video can be edited in time for our release date in March 2022.
+Registration for this project opens March 2021, and the music for We Are One will be released to those who have registered in the summer of 2021.
+All recordings will need to be received by the end of October 2021, so that the video can be edited in time for our release date in March 2022.
 The virtual performance will then be made available for everyone who participated to view and share.

 Our international conductor David Curtis will be hosting online workshops to give advice and guidance to participating musicians, and our choral programme director Ula Weber will be hosting similar workshops for singers.